AryanGodara/Studybud_Django_WebApp/README.md

 # studybud_django
 This is a Django Web App Project.
-A working link for this website (Not hoisted by me, owner is Dennis Ivy) :- https://studybuddev.herokuapp.com/
+A working link for this website (Not hosted by me, owner is Dennis Ivy) :- https://studybuddev.herokuapp.com/

 ### App Preview :